-Leif is a consultant at Stone Environmental and a postdoctoral researcher at the Gund Institute for Environment at the University of Vermont.
-His work focuses on the distribution and diversity of native bees, as well as their value as agricultural pollinators.
-His work at UVM examines how Vermont blueberry growers benefit from a complex web of interactions involving beneficial soil microbes, highbush blueberry, and bee pollinators.
-At Stone Environmental, he assesses risk of pesticides and development projects to managed and wild pollinators and endangered species.
+Leif is a Conservation Biologist with the Xerces Society for Invertebrate Conservation.
+His research focuses on the ecology, distribution, and declines of North American bumble bees.
 He has previously worked on VCE’s Vermont Bumble Bee Atlas and as an ecologist with the Vermont Nongame and Natural Heritage Program.
-Leif’s research specialty is bumble bee ecology and conservation and he is co-author of Bumble Bees of North America: an Identification Guide.
+Leif’s is a co-author of Bumble Bees of North America: an Identification Guide.
 Learn more on Leif’s website

 Mark Ferguson – Natural Heritage Zoologist – Project Advisor